Arppittjaiin/Crypto-data-using-binance/README.md

 Licensed under the MIT License.

-Disclaimer
+Disclaimer:

 This tool is for educational and research purposes.
 Always verify the accuracy of data before using it for trading decisions.
 The authors are not responsible for any financial losses.

-Contributing

 Contributions are welcome!
 Feel free to:

-Report bugs

-Suggest features

-Submit pull requests

-Improve documentation

-Support
+Report bugs, suggest features, submit pull requests, improve documentation, and support

 For issues or questions:

-Check errors.log for detailed error messages
+Check the errors.log for detailed error messages, review the troubleshooting section in this README, and open an issue in the repository.

-Review this README's troubleshooting section

-Open an issue on the repository